Hodeidah Port: Location

-The port is situated in the middle of Yemen's west coast on the Red Sea at 14.8411N, 42.9301E.
-The port was built between 1958 and 1961 with financial and technical assistance from the USSR.
+The port is situated in the middle of Yemen's west coast on the Red Sea at 14.8411″N, 42.9301″E. The port was built between 1958 and 1961 with financial and technical assistance from the USSR.

+History

 Battle for the port

-In 2015 the Houthis took over the port.
-Since then Saudi-led Coalition and the internationally recognized government of Yemen have repeatedly accused the Houthis of using the port to receive arms from Iran.
-In June 2018 the Saudi-led coalition launched an offensive led by the United Arab Emirates to retake the port from the Houthis.
+In 2015, the Houthis took over the port.
+Since then, the Saudi-led Coalition, the internationally recognized government of Yemen and Israel have repeatedly accused the Houthis of using the port to receive arms from Iran.
+In June 2018, the Saudi-led coalition launched an offensive led by the United Arab Emirates to retake the port from the Houthis.

-2024 air strikes
+2024 airstrikes

-On 20 July 2024, the port was damaged following Israeli air strikes which targeted a power generating station, an oil refinery, and fuel storage facilities.
-On 29 September, the Israeli Air Force attacked the port again following a Houthi rocket attack on Israel.
-In December of that year, Israel conducted two waves of airstrikes on the port within a week as a response to Houthi attacks targeting population centers in Israel.
+On 20 July 2024, in response to an Iran-made drone attack which impacted a block of residential buildings in Tel Aviv.
+The port was damaged following Israeli air strikes which targeted a power generating station, an oil refinery, and fuel storage facilities.
+On 29 September, the Israeli Air Force attacked the port again following a Houthi ballistic attack which impacted at Israel's main airport, Ben Gurion Airport.
+In December, Israel conducted two waves of airstrikes on the port within a week as a response to Houthi attacks targeting population centers in Israel.